chaos-polymtl/lethe/doc/source/parameters/cfd/analytical_solution.rst

 * The ``Function expression`` parameter sets the expression of the tracer.

-If there is an analytical solution for the fluid's phase, enter the ``phase`` subsection.
+If there is an analytical solution for the VOF physics, enter the ``VOF`` subsection.

-* The ``Function expression`` parameter sets the expression of the phase.
+* The ``Function expression`` parameter sets the expression of the VOF indicator.

 .. note::
     The variables *x*, *y*, *z* (3D) and *t* (time-dependant) can be used in the function expressions.